vishesh-suryavanshi/fastapi/README.md

 2. Create and activate a virtual environment using the below commands:-
   - `pip install virtualenv`
   - `python -m venv env`
-  - `source env/bin/activate`
+  - `source env/bin/activate` (For Mac and Linux)
+  - `env\Scripts\activate` (in Windows)
 3. Run the below command to install the required packages:-
   - `pip install -r requirements.txt`
+4. Move to project directory using below command:-
+  - `cd fastapi`

 # Database Setup and Installation.
-1. Download and Install PostgreSQL in your computer.
+1. Download and Install PostgreSQL in your computer using this link `https://www.postgresql.org/download/`.
 2. Create a database.

 # Setup environment variables.